Victor Gollancz Ltd: SF Gateway website

-In 2011, Gollancz launched the SF Gateway website, an online library that features out-of-print science fiction books republished as e-books.
-Gollancz aims to make 5,000 or more books available by 2014 and the website will be integrated with the online Encyclopedia of Science Fiction.
+In 2011, Gollancz launched the SF Gateway website, an online library intended to bring thousands of out-of-print science fiction books back into circulation as e-books.
+Gollancz aimed to make more than 5,000 titles available by 2014, and launched the project alongside the online third edition of The Encyclopedia of Science Fiction (SFE), which was integrated with SF Gateway through links between encyclopedia entries and Gateway titles.

+The encyclopedia website's October 2011 launch date was chosen to coincide with the debut of SF Gateway as part of Gollancz's fiftieth-anniversary celebrations, at the insistence of publisher Malcolm Edwards.
+Although the two projects were initially closely linked, the relationship weakened after Edwards left Orion in 2019 and SF Gateway was redesigned.
+Following the end of Gollancz's partnership with the encyclopedia, the SFE launched an independent fourth edition in October 2021 and continued as a separate project.

 Accolades

 In terms of the number of published works that have been nominated for major awards, Gollancz ranks as one of the field's top publishers of science fiction, fantasy and horror fiction.